 Lighthouse Frequently Asked Questions

-Welcome to another new section of the www.us-lighthouses.com website.
-I am adding this section do to the number of messages I get asking specific questions.
+I am adding this section due to the number of messages I get asking specific questions.
 It's not that I don't appreciate the questions, I am creating this section for the people that have questions and don't ask them.
 If you have a lighthouse question, e-mail it to email@example.com, it may get featured here.

 lighthouses painted differently?
 Do these designs represent